tuneinsight/lattigo/README.md

 ## License

 Lattigo is licensed under the Apache 2.0 License.
+See LICENSE.

 ## Contact